JahnoelRondon/TimeSite/README.md

 ## Time Site

-simple app made for learning time in javascript and using DOM values.
+simple app with clocks/time made for learning time in javascript and using DOM values.